-The College of Management Graduate Admissions Committee evaluates your application for evidence of undergraduate scholarship, professional experience and demonstrated aptitude for successful graduate business study.
+The College of Management Graduate Admissions Committee in public and nonprofit administration evaluates your application for evidence of undergraduate scholarship, professional experience and demonstrated aptitude for successful graduate study.
 If you meet all application requirements, you are given full admission to the MPNA program.
-If your application meets some but not all admissions requirements, you may be granted conditional admission to the program.
+If your application meets some, but not all admissions requirements, you may be granted conditional admission to the program.
 As a conditionally-admitted student, you must complete selected prerequisite courses prior to completing any graduate course work.
 Applicants denied admission may not take graduate level courses in the College of Management.